leenathomas01/Research-index/README.md

 ### 🟢 SMA-SIB: Irreversible Semantic Memory
 Architectural approach for AI systems in high-sensitivity domains where sensitive specifics are structurally unrepresentable.

+### 🟢 The Continuity Problem: A reframing of AI safety discourse: from consciousness to structure

+This repository explores a conceptual reframing of a common AI safety question.
+Instead of asking whether advanced AI systems will become conscious, it asks a more immediate architectural question:
+What happens when AI systems can maintain continuity of memory and preferences across model updates?
+The documents here argue that many governance-relevant risks do not depend on subjective experience (qualia), but on structural properties such as persistence, preference formation, and resistance to modification.
+This is not a proposal or implementation plan.
+It is a thinking framework intended to help researchers, engineers, and safety practitioners examine the continuity problem from a systems and control perspective.

 ---

 ## III.
 Multi-Agent & Interaction Methodology